central cascades washington enchantments

 Hiking Up Aasgard Pass

 This is one of the most demanding ascents I have ever done.
 It was slow-moving, with over 2,000 feet of vertical gain in just over a mile.
-Thankfully, you only have to do it once.
+Thankfully, you only have to do it once if you thru-hike it.

 backpacking enchantments